-Based on input from the working group; stakeholders; Arizona public and invested users; land managers that manage, build, maintain, or plan trails in Arizona; ASPT, working with Partners In Brainstorms, drafted the 2025 Trails Plan.
+Based on input from the working group, stakeholders, Arizona public and invested users, land managers that manage, build, maintain, or plan trails in Arizona and tribes; ASPT, working with Partners In Brainstorms, drafted the 2025 Trails Plan.
+The draft plan was then sent to Arizona's 22 tribes for Tribal Consultation, and was posted on the Arizona State Parks and Trails website beginning March 10 through April 10 for public comment.